opticore/netbox-nornir/README.md

 ## Overview

 The Netbox Nornir plugin is a shim layer for OpticoreIT netbox plugins.
 OpticoreIT use this plugin as a base for network automation solutions.
+The plugin is based on a [nautobot-nornir](https://github.com/nautobot/nautobot-plugin-nornir) created by NTC.

 Main functions: